 All decisions of the Discipline Committee are final.

-The Chairperson of a Discipline Committee shall report a summary of the proceedings, including penalty to the Board at its next regular meeting.
+The Chairperson of a Discipline Committee Shall report a summary of the proceedings, including penalty to the Board at its next regular meeting.

-The Chairperson shall cause a written report to be completed and filed in the subject’s personal file with BMHA.
+The Chairperson Shall cause a written report to be completed and filed in the subject’s personal file with BMHA.

-Discipline records, including complaint, response and decision shall be kept for a reasonable period by BMHA.
+Discipline records, including complaint, response and decision Shall be kept for a reasonable period by BMHA.

-BYLAW EIGHT - DEVELOPMENT TEAMS
+BYLAW EIGHT – DEVELOPMENTAL TEAMS

-A. Organization:
+Organization:

-The Division Director shall arrange for a camp for the purpose of evaluating all registered players.
+The Division Director Shall arrange for a series of ice times for the purpose of evaluating all registered players.

 Once the players have been evaluated, the Director and/or Commissioner will preside over the selection of teams.
-This process shall be by way of “snake draft” based upon the evaluations by the approved coaches or such other process as established by the Board.
+This process Shall be by way of “snake draft” based upon the evaluations by the approved coaches or such other process as established by the Board.

 o For example a “snake draft” is: if three coaches are selecting Coach A will pick first, B second, C third and then C will pick fourth, B fifth and A sixth continuing in this manner until teams are selected.